 A minimum of 14 credit hours of dissertation research is required.
 The 14 credit hours of dissertation research is counted towards the total 40 or 64 required credit hours.
-Students can sign up for dissertation credits after completing their qualifying exam.

 Courses must be numbered 6000 or higher to be applied towards a PhD degree.
 Students should meet with their faculty advisor in the first week of the first semester to begin developing a program of study that prepares them to conduct research in their areas of specialty and meets all requirements of the PhD program and emphasis, if any is selected.
 The completed program of study should be retained by the student and provided to the academic advisor.
-The core courses required for all students in the PhD program are shown in Table 16.
+The core courses required for all students in the PhD program are shown in Table 17.